spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/05-edge.md

     * Choosing the desired version includes pinning to a specific version (e.g., 1.1.1) or picking a major or minor train such as 1.x or 1.1.x.
 Picking a major/minor train results in a dynamic version association.
 The latest release from that train is linked to the pack at any given point.
 Future release updates on the train will result in the pack being relinked to the newest version.
 This allows clusters to always be at the latest released version without making subsequent updates to the profile.
     * The configuration option and version selected might provide configuration parameters to provide granular control or fine-tune certain aspects of the functionality.
 The configuration parameters are set to values based on standard best practices for the packs provided out of the box.
 Users may override these parameters as desired.
 Additionally, for specific layers, Palette provides a bunch of presets to enable or configure a feature within the add-on quickly.
 These presets are a group of properties preset with defaults to provide a quick and easy way to modify a set of relevant properties.
 If available, users can also enable one or more presets as appropriate.
     * Attach additional manifests to the layer if desired.
 Attach manifests provide a way for provisioning additional Kubernetes resources that support integration or an add-on.
-For example, specific integrations offered through packs or charts may require creating resources like secrets, crds, etc., to complete the installation end to end.
+For example, specific integration offered through packs or charts may require creating resources like secrets, crds, etc., to complete the installation end to end.
 This can be achieved by adding one or more 'Attach Manifests' to the layer.
 * Review your changes and save the cluster profile.